 For example, for a sports project we are working on, the tricky part was having an idea of how will we gather this understanding without rushing into a bad decision, or snoozing and over-engineering the decisions out of fear — those two aspects can get the best of you when you don’t understand the full picture as a team.
 That’s why we conducted discovery workshops — so that we can be fairly certain that we are investing in a product that users will feel good about while using it.
 Workshops are a good way to dig into the problem since they are a perfect opportunity to go over business and users’ problems with the stakeholders and the product team all at the same place.
 For this project particularly, the workshop lasted two days and it included a Design Lead, a Product Designer, a Product Manager and a Tech Lead working together with the client to produce meaningful core ideas and knowledge about the product.

-The main benefit of hiring a product development company is having a team of experts who understand your idea, business and product you’re working on.
-When deciding to hire a development company, you need to be positive that you can count on them every step of the way, and make sure they have previous experience with startups and products — this is one of the easiest ways to narrow your selection.
-The software development company will dive deeply into exploring the market, competition, expectations and finding the best possible solution for the problem.
+The main benefit of co-founding with a Venture builder is having a team of experts who understand your idea, business and product you’re working on.
+When deciding on Venture Builders, you need to be positive that you can count on them every step of the way, and make sure they have previous experience with startups and products — this is one of the easiest ways to narrow your selection.
+Venture builders will dive deeply into exploring the market, competition, expectations and finding the best possible solution for the problem.

 During this process, a whole lot of questions will be asked, and some of them won’t be easy to answer, but this is actually a good thing because it is easier to pin down critical areas and put a flag on specific parts that need to be thoroughly researched.